arulkolla/naclo-guide/README.md

 ## Contributing information

-We're so excited that you're # naclo-guide
-NACLO Guide — the premier resource for linguistics olympiads, open for all to contribute.

-## Contributing information

 We're so excited that you're interested in contributing to the NACLO Guide!
 Here are the steps to make a pull request:

 1. Fork the repository: Visit the [NACLO Guide repository](https://github.com/arulkolla/naclo-guide) and click on the "Fork" button in the top right corner.
 This will create a copy of the repository in your GitHub account.